Adults

 Respiratory syncytial virus (RSV) vaccine

-From 1 September 2024 the respiratory syncytial virus (RSV) vaccine will be available to help protect older people from becoming seriously unwell from the respiratory virus.
+The respiratory syncytial virus (RSV) vaccine is available to help protect older people from becoming seriously unwell from the respiratory virus.

 Who is eligible for the new vaccine: